AguaClara/Textbook/Flow_Control_and_Measurement/FCM_Design.rst

 How it works
 ^^^^^^^^^^^^^^^^
 A lot of design has gone into the CDC.
-The design equations and their derivations that the following steps are based on can be found here: :ref:`design_equations_for_the_cdc`, and you are very, very strongly encouraged to read them.
+The design equations and their derivations that the following steps are based on can be found here: :ref:`heading_design_equations_for_the_cdc`, and you are very, very strongly encouraged to read them.

 The CDC can be designed manually using the equations from the derivation linked above or via aide_design, using the equations found in `cdc_functions.py <https://github.com/AguaClara/aide_design/blob/master/aide_design/cdc_functions.py>`_.
 Either way, the design algorithm is roughly the same: